Tips for a Successful Video Visit

 April 29, 2020

-During the COVID-19 pandemic, the expanded use of telemedicine services is helping us keep lines of communication open between our patients and providers, while also limiting the spread of disease.
+During the COVID-19 pandemic, the expanded use of telemedicine services has helped us keep lines of communication open between our patients and providers, while also limiting the spread of disease.
+And the option for telemedicine continues.

-Since mid-March, many Penn Medicine Lancaster General Health physicians and advanced practice providers have been trained to offer telemedicine visits (also known as virtual visits) and are ready to connect with patients.
+Since March of 2020, many Penn Medicine Lancaster General Health physicians and advanced practice providers have been offering telemedicine visits (also known as virtual visits) to connect with patients.

 Telemedicine is useful in many situations where a patient is practicing physical distancing or is unable to go to a healthcare facility in person, but it’s not appropriate for every situation.
 Whether you are already a LG Health patient, or a new patient, we have staff available who can help determine what’s right for you.